AltraNade/HWM-Creation-scripts/README.md

 # HWM-Creation-scripts
-This is a collection of lua and bat files to help speed up creating corrective shapes for the flexes of your character models for SFM/Garry's Mod
+This is a collection of lua and bat files to help speed up creating corrective shapes for the flexes of your character models for SFM/Garry's Mod!

 -- HOW TO USE --

+-- SETUP --

 Place the folder "hwmcompiling" into the folder "SourceFilmmaker/game/sdktools".

 Set up dmxedit for use.
 Open the SFM SDK and click the mod you are using.
 It should then overwrite the VProject and set up dmxedit for use.

+-- BLENDER --

 In Blender, create the shape keys for your head.
 Import the file "SourceFilmmaker/game/sdktools/lua/reference_heads/" as a reference for shape keys, including selection groups (labelled with "SELECT-").